Call for Panelists for 2017 Asian Law and Society Association(ALSA) Conference,

 Panel 1 Title: Interdisciplinary Studies of Law and the Aging Society

 This century has witnessed inevitable challenges of aging society.
 According to the UN report “World Population Ageing 2013” the global share of elderly (aged 60 years and older) increased from 9.2 percent in 1990 to 11.7 percent in 2013 and will continue to grow reaching 21.1 percent (1.5 billion) by 2050.
-This global trend of aging should have been a cause for celebration, as it reflects our successes in dealing with disease and improvements in longevity.
+This globally trend of aging shall have been a cause for celebration, as it reflects our successes in dealing with disease and improvements in longevity.
 However, governments have been taking aging as a huge challenge/problem to tackle.
 Culturally, it has also been long criticized that this natural biological process is stigmatized, the elders have faced different extents of age discrimination, and they are stereotyped as weak, odd, disabled, not productive, and dependent.
-Health and social care systems which need to better understand the health risks faced by the elders and to target appropriate prevention and intervention services are not ready.
+Health and social care system which need to better understand the health risks faced by the elders and to target appropriate prevention and intervention services are not ready.
 A comprehensive legal instrument on elderly rights is missing at the international level and domestic elder laws and related regulations request re-examination.

 Panel 2 Title: Legal Construction of Childhood under Global and Local Laws

 The social and legal construction of “childhood” has been a major topic for interdisciplinary studies for centuries.
 The 1989 UN Convention on the Rights of the Child (the Convention) has on the other hand constructed a “global childhood” to be taken into national laws and measures.
 In view of the efforts of all countries to enforce the Convention against local conditions, it shall be worth researching into how the global concept of childhood has been (or will be) constructed or reconstructed in local laws and societies.